anderson-aristotle/html-css-layout/README.md

 ![image](https://git.generalassemb.ly/storage/user/6926/files/1ab5a122-6036-11e8-9e76-e77cbc3baf83)

-To get there, we'll need to use floats and clears, and we'll also need something known as the "clearfix hack".
+To get there, we'll need to apply some of the flex properties we just saw in the demo.

-> Ordinarily, elements expand to hold their containers.
-However, floated
-> elements are excluded from this, so floating an element may lead to its
-> container's height shrinking down to nothing.
-To fix this, we use a "clearfix
-> hack" by applying `overflow: hidden;` to the container's style declarations.

 Once we've achieved the desired layout, lets commit our changes.

 ### Lab: Box Model, Float/Clear

-Working with your squads on the `float-site` branch, use [index.html](index.html) to create simple look-alikes that mimic the layout (but **not** the actual content) of one of the following sites, using what you've learned about so far about CSS positioning (including margin, padding, float and clear).
+Working with your squads on the `flex-site` branch, use [index.html](index.html) to create simple look-alikes that mimic the layout (but **not** the actual content) of one of the following sites, using what you've learned about so far about CSS positioning (including margin, padding, and Flexbox).

 -   [Boston Globe](http://bostonglobe.com)
 -   [Wikipedia](http://en.wikipedia.org/wiki/Main_Page)